 What kind of Fish Is Best for Tacos

 I buy a large fillet and cut it into chunks, use what I need and freeze the rest.
-I like how Halibut meat is firm and has a mild flavor.
-This makes it great for grilling and it absorbs marinades and sauces really well.
+Because Halibut meat is firm and has a mild flavor, it is great for grilling and it absorbs marinades and sauces really well.

 Also, wild Alaskan Halibut is a personal preference because it is an excellent source of various nutrients that help my family stay healthy.